vikas84ml/dress-recognition/README.md

 `dataset.py`

 Run the dataset.py`to your notebook it will create 17 folder with the name of categories.
-Two folders named dataset_category and dataset_category_test for training and testing dataset.

 `model.ipynb `